SihanChen46/computational_bootcamp/README.md

 By the end of the course, you should be able to:

 1. Write Python programs to solve data-related problems.
-1. Explain common programming terms in your own words.
+1. Define common programming terms in your own words.
-1. Be able to read and use programming language documentation.
+1. Read and use programming language documentation.
-1. Use contemporary best practices with industry-standard software development tools.
+1. Apply contemporary best practices with industry-standard software development tools.

 ----
 Tentative Course Schedule and Topics